meganthadev/beautyj-frontend/README.md

 ### Welcome to Beauty Junkie !
 An app to track, log, rate, and review beauty products!
 For those of us who could maybe slightly just a little bit.. be considered beauty junkies!

 #### Features
+- Users of this app can create, view, or edit beauty care product pages which hold a five star review system.

 ## Available Scripts